obinasBaba/Portfolio/src/cms/blog/2021-06-18-case-story-how-to-design-avatar-generator.md

 ![](http://api.halo-lab.com/wp-content/uploads/2019/04/1_i1uTiP_P_AKa1OodqiZUJg-1024x820.jpeg)

-We set the slider with options right below the avatar like in many video games and the avatar was placed in the middle of the page.
+We set the slider with options right below the avatar like in many video games and the avatar was placed in the middle of the pageTitle.
 It became a basic layout for the user flow in our case.

 ### Anatomy of Design Process